viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 Finally, you'll want to connect the wires from the 12V to the 5v pi power converter to the battery.

 At this point, you can plug in any extra components to the Pi (GPS and camera, if you are using them).
-If they are USB-based as per the parts list, this is easy.
+If they are USB-based (like ones in the parts list), this is straightforward.

 ## Bring your robot to life